Victor L. Berger

-Early years
+Early life

-Berger was born into a Jewish family on February 28, 1860, in Nieder-Rehbach, Austrian Empire (today in Romania).
+Berger was born into a Jewish family on February 28, 1860, in Nieder-Rehbach, Austrian Empire (modern Romania).
 He was the son of Julia and Ignatz Berger.
 He attended the Gymnasium at Leutschau (today in Slovakia), and the major universities of Budapest and Vienna.
 In 1878, he immigrated to the United States with his parents, settling near Bridgeport, Connecticut.

 Berger's wife, Meta, later claimed that Berger had left Austria-Hungary to avoid conscription into the military.

 In 1881, Berger settled in Milwaukee, Wisconsin, home to a large population of German Americans and a very active labor movement.
-Berger joined the Socialist Labor Party (then headed by Daniel de Leon), and became the editor of two newspapers: Vorwärts [Forward] and Die Wahrheit [The Truth].
+Berger joined the Socialist Labor Party (then headed by Daniel de Leon).
+In 1892, Berger became the editor of Milwaukee Arbeiter-Zeitung, and changed its name to Vorwärts!
+He also served as editor of another paper: Die Wahrheit [The Truth].
 Berger taught German in the public school system.
 His future father-in-law was the school commissioner.

 In 1897, he married a former student, Meta Schlichting, an active socialist organizer in Milwaukee.
 For many years, she was a member of the University of Wisconsin Board of Regents.
 The couple raised two daughters, Doris (who later went on to write television shows such as General Hospital, with her husband Frank) and Elsa, speaking only German in the home.
 The parents were strongly oriented to European culture.